Student Services

 Notice of Procedural Safeguards for Parents/Guardians of Students with Disabilities must be shared with parents if a case study evaluation is initiated and thereafter provided annually to families if their child receives special education services.

-Section 504 Services and Supports
+Section 504 Services and Support

 Section 504 of the Rehabilitation Act of 1973 is a civil rights law that prohibits discrimination on the basis of disability.
 To be protected under Section 504, a student must be determined to:

-Have a physical or mental impairment that substantially limits one or more major life activities; or
+- Have a physical or mental impairment that substantially limits one or more major life activities; or

-Have a record of such an impairment; or
+- Have a record of such an impairment; or

-Be regarded as having such impairment.
+- Be regarded as having such impairment.

-Section 504 requires Will County District #92 to provide a free and appropriate public education (FAPE) to qualified students who have a physical or mental impairment that substantially limits one or more major life activities, regardless of the nature or severity of the disability.
+Section 504 requires Will County District 92 to provide a free and appropriate public education (FAPE) to qualified students who have a physical or mental impairment that substantially limits one or more major life activities, regardless of the nature or severity of the disability.
 Under Section 504, FAPE means providing regular or special education and related services designed to meet the student’s individual educational needs.

 Evaluation & Eligibility Determination